slerman12/Help-me/Philosophy/Fire.md

 It still reads like tragedy.

-Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all.
+> Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all.

-In prehistoric times, fire on Earth was only observed from hydrocarbons, but yes.

-The manufactured fires, the industrial fires, the Urak-hai army fires are all part of the definition now, too.

-The Garden of Eden, once undivided, is now the Tower of Babel.